 - Try to be seen as a walk-in.
 Come to the Writing Center at the top of the hour and let the person at the front desk know that you are hoping to see a writing coach.
 If someone else fails to show up for his/her appointment, you can claim that slot.
 If everyone who is scheduled shows up, though, you will not be seen.

-- Please click the “turnaway – I can’t make an appointment button” on the appointment scheduling page so we can keep track of appointment demand.
+- Please click the “CAN’T FIND APPOINTMENT” link on the appointment scheduling page so we can keep track of appointment demand.
 Do not leave a message there and expect a response; if you need to contact us, call or email.

 On the on-site appointment calendar login page, choose “Cancel an Appointment.”
 After canceling the appointment you no longer want, you can click “Make an Appointment” to look for a new appointment time.
 You may want to check to be sure another appointment is available before you cancel the one you currently have reserved, as our calendar is sometimes very full.